nastasia-iv/bi-python-kit/README.md

   #### `RandomForestClassifierCustom`
   Class for custom implementation of a Random Forest classifier.
 Uses thread parallelization to get results faster.
 ### 🌿 test_script_pytest.py
-A set of tests using the paytest library that check the correct execution of some module functions.
+A set of tests using the `pytest` library that check the correct execution of some module functions.
 ### 🌿 Showcases.ipynb
 Contains selected examples of how this module works.